fsmosca/position-trainer/README.md

 ## Setup

-### 1. Open the app in the web
+### 1. Open the app from the cloud.

 Go to this address https://fsmosca-position-trainer-app-nfsbbl.streamlitapp.com/

-Download the json file inside the data folder.
+Download the json file inside the data folder. or from [here](https://drive.google.com/file/d/17vAgfjVbjCh8oFYLzcfdZsr_KhaW0hJY/view?usp=sharing).
 It is a test file that is needed for training.

 ### 2. Run the app locally from your browser